 Located only a one-hour drive away from the capital city, Alentejo makes for a wonderful laid-back destination.
-Away from the busy coastal resorts, its slow paced vibe is a big draw for visitors seeking to unwind.
+Away from the busy coastal resorts, its slow-paced vibe is a big draw for visitors seeking to unwind.

 Three days in Alentejo can seem like a really short trip, but you can actually get a lot done.
 Down below you'll find a full day-by-day breakdown, which will give you a 101 introduction to what you can do, see, and enjoy in Alentejo.

 If you're starting in Lisbon - where the nearest international airport is located - you'll find it pretty easy to get to Alentejo.
-All you have to do is cross the Tagus River towards south and you'll find yourself there in no time.
-As you drive along enjoy the amazing views as wheat fields pass you by alternating with vineyards, olive groves and forests of cork oak (after all, Alentejo is the largest producer of cork in the world).
+All you have to do is cross the Tagus River towards the south and you'll find yourself there in no time.
+As you drive along enjoy the amazing views as wheat fields pass you by alternating with vineyards, olive groves, and forests of cork oak (after all, Alentejo is the largest producer of cork in the world).

 At the in-house Michelin-starred restaurant the menu has incredible dishes and food is creative and finely crafted.
-The dining room is absolutely beautiful, sparse and comfortable, with dozens of Tom Dixon-designed pendant lamps.
+The dining room is absolutely beautiful, sparse, and comfortable, with dozens of Tom Dixon-designed pendant lamps.

 ◈ Did you know?
 There are now 23 Michelin-starred restaurants in the country, a yearly growing number that only strengthens Portugal's soaring culinary reputation.

-Located in the picturesque village of Arraiolos - famed for its exquisite handwoven rugs - you'll can a tour of the vineyards and wine producing facilities, followed by a visit to their spectacular private carriage collection and wine tasting of locally produced wines in the end.
+Located in the picturesque village of Arraiolos - famed for its exquisite handwoven rugs - you'll can a tour of the vineyards and wine-producing facilities, followed by a visit to their spectacular private carriage collection and wine tasting of locally produced wines in the end.

 ◈ Did you know?
 If you're traveling in a group of 10 or more, it is a great place for a gathering over a very nice meal.

-Next stop should be at Adega da Cartuxa.
+The next stop should be at Adega da Cartuxa.
 While there, you will have the opportunity to taste some of its best wines - as well as sample some olive oil - paired with charcuterie, cheeses, and locally produced jams.

 You don't even have to go far for dinner.
 Divinus Restaurant - the hotel's in-house dining room - is located in the convent's ancient wine cellar, amid arched plastered vaults.
-The selection is tremendous with traditional game and meat dishes, as well as a comprehensive wine menu.
+The selection is tremendous with the traditional game and meat dishes, as well as a comprehensive wine menu.
 Be sure to also try the richly yolky desserts, historically made by nuns and monks.

 With such a beautiful landscape, you have no choice but to take advantage of the great outdoors - a sprawl of plain and cork oak forests that stretch as far as the eye can see - the white-washed hilltop villages, and the incredible water reservoirs.

 Ride through glorious countryside to Herdade do Esporão for a visit and delicious lunch.
-This is a family owned winery originally founded in 1267, which includes vines, olive trees, a massive water reservoir, as well as archaeological monuments and an in-house museum.
+This is a family-owned winery originally founded in 1267, which includes vines, olive trees, a massive water reservoir, as well as archaeological monuments, and an in-house museum.
 Esporão has several different brands within their portfolio - from wines to olive oils - all available to taste and buy (and splurge) at the wine cellar shop.

-At the restaurant, with amazing view over the water reservoir, there are two tasting menus with the option of wine pairing.
+At the restaurant, with an amazing view over the water reservoir, there are two tasting menus with the option of wine pairing.

-Our 3-day tour in Alentejo sums up the essentials of what to you need to know and do when visiting this sunny spot in Portugal.
+Our 3-day tour in Alentejo sums up the essentials of what you need to know and do when visiting this sunny spot in Portugal.

-In our 3-day trip in Alentejo, we've round up the region's top restaurants, wineries, and places to stay.
+The attractions lie further apart and can be difficult to see without a car as this is a mainly rural, sparsely populated area.
+In our 3-day trip to Alentejo, we've rounded up the region's top restaurants, wineries, and places to stay.
 This tour also includes private transportation, which will allow you to quickly move around while having your hands free to take wonderful photos and fully immerse yourself in the landscape around you.

+Are you looking for a shorter trip?
+Or maybe you want to visit some other places outside Alentejo?
 Custom trips are only limited by your imagination.
 Our expertise is in creating an itinerary that runs smoothly and is perfectly suited to your needs.
 Tell us your plan and we'll do the rest!